Suffering in the Life of a Christian - Part 2

 The writer of Hebrews taught us that God the Father ordained that His only begotten Son Jesus Christ, the first born among many brethren, the Author and Finisher of our salvation, would Himself be made perfect through sufferings.
 In Hebrews 2 we read: “For it was fitting for Him, for whom are all things, and through whom are all things, in bringing many sons to glory, to perfect the author of their salvation through sufferings.”
 (Hebrews 2:10).

 These are God’s ways, and they are above our ways.
 God is working in the life of every believer to conform us to the image and likeness of His Son, as Paul taught in Romans 8:29.
 As He does so, we will all in some measure drink from the cup that Jesus drank; we will all be baptized with the baptism of His sufferings.
 Knowing that God’s ways and thoughts are above ours, let us not question them.
-Rather let us be thankful that He has called us to be one of the many sons who will be brought to glory through the blood of Jesus Christ for the remission of our sins.
+Rather let us be thankful that He has called us to be one of the many sons and daughters who will be brought to glory through the blood of Jesus Christ for the remission of our sins.

 Paul encouraged us when he wrote: “For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.”
 (2 Corinthians 1:5).
 Things are hard for now, but the time is coming when our days of sorrow will end (Revelation 7:17, Isaiah 65:17-19).
 Let us look forward to the day when God will wipe away every tear from our eyes brought about as we shared in the sufferings of the Man of Sorrows (Revelation 21:4).
 Until that day comes for us, we can take comfort in Jesus’ promise of His grace and strength, which will be given to us in a measure sufficient for our every need and weakness, as Paul learned through his own affliction (2 Corinthians 12:9).